-While our main focus at The Exceptional Sidekick is training dogs to help teens and young adults finish their education, we sometimes have dogs that would be better suited for life outside of school.
-Therefore, if you have a psychiatric disability, have been in therapy for a minimum of one year, live within 30 miles of Newtown, CT, and believe that a Service Dog could drastically improve your life then you may apply.
+If you have a psychiatric disability, have been in therapy for a minimum of one year, live within 30 miles of Newtown, CT, and believe that a Service Dog could drastically improve your life then you may apply.
 Please note that we are a small organization with very limited resources and many applications.
 It may not be possible to reply to every inquiry.
 You will be notified if a dog becomes available and according to your application could be a good fit.
 This could be within a year or we may never have a dog that fits your needs.
 Our do gs are placed with the people that we believe will be the most successful with the dog that is given to them.

 The Exceptional Sidekick does not train balance dogs, seizure alert dogs, or guide dogs for the blind.
 We are only accepting applications for Psychiatric Service Dogs at this time.
 Once those needs are met we will accept applications for other disabilities.

 We have the right to deny Service Dogs for any reason.
 If your application does not appear to be a good fit for a Service Dog we will let you know as soon as possible.